scsewell/Tr3Smoothing/README.md

 ```
 mono SoSmooth.exe
 ```

 ## Getting Started
-First install Fie and Tr3, which are linked above.
-Afterwords ensure you have installed the .NET Framework SDK version if on Windows, or Mono if using Linux (check that the mono-devel package is installed, as it contains the C# compiler).
+Ensure you have installed the [.NET Framework SDK](https://www.microsoft.com/net/download/visual-studio-sdks) if on Windows, or [Mono](http://www.mono-project.com/download/) if using Linux (check that the mono-devel package is installed, as it contains the C# compiler).

 ### Building
 To build the application on Windows, first add the directory containing MSBuild.exe to the system PATH enviroment variable.